Spyker Cars

-On December 18, 2014, Spyker confirmed that it had gone bankrupt, hoping to restructure its finances and getting back on its feet.
+On December 18, 2014, Spyker confirmed that it had gone bankrupt, hoping to restructure its finances and get back on its feet.
 The bankruptcy declaration was reverted early 2015 and the company announced to continue with the production of sports cars.
-In 2021 it went bankrupt again.
-In January 2022 Spyker announced a return to building cars after being backed by Russian investors.
+In 2021, it went bankrupt again.
+In January 2022, Spyker announced a return to building cars after being backed by Russian investors.

 History

+Early years

-The reborn company was founded by Victor Muller and Maarten de Bruijn in 1999, and since 2000, Spyker has been building exclusive sports cars like the C8 Spyder and the C8 Laviolette (with its elegant glass roof).
-Spyker's history of producing aero engines is reflected in details in these new cars as well as in the logo.
-Before building the C8, de Bruijn had been building small numbers of the Spyker Silvestris, which in many ways foreshadows Spyker's later cars.
+In 1999, the reborn company was founded by Victor Muller and Maarten de Bruijn, and since 2000, Spyker has been building sports cars like the C8 Spyder and the C8 Laviolette.
+Spyker's history of producing aero engines is incorporated in the details in these new cars as well as in the logo.
+The first car built by de Bruijn was the Spyker Silvestris prototype, which inspired the C8 model.